Estimated reading time: 12 minutes

 That’s if he has a family because we don’t even know, but the money is his to do right by it.

-You need to have faith in your parenting skills and relationship with your child.
+You must have faith in your parenting skills and relationship with your child.

 Calculating Net Worth 101